General DiSC® questions

 We do not keep copies of your profile(s).
 However you can reprint your profile if you return to the email that provided the link to the assessment.
 Click on it and follow instructions to return to your report.
 Or better yet, sign into MyEverythingDiSC.com and add your report there so you can always find it easily.
 You'll still need the code from the initial email or from the cover of your report.

-Administering Everything DiSC®
+For administrators of Everything DiSC®

-Many factors affect a person's profile results and the response focus is most likely not a significant one.
+Many factors affect a person's profile results and the response focus is not a significant one.
 However, if you're administering the assessment in a work setting there's no harm in asking the respondent to answer questions with that setting in mind.
 Our environment (e.g., at work, at home, with friends) does play an important role in our understanding of DiSC.
 But how we apply insights gained from profiles is much more the issue, not in how the profiles are constructed from respondents' answers.

 No, you do not have to be certified to administer DiSC profiles.
 However, the publisher does offer certification for those who wish to be certified.